YavorMarkov/Python_Challanges_and_Solutions/README.md

 **output:**
 Easter trip to France : 320.00 leva.

-**Challenge 4: Easter Eggs**
+# Challenge 4: Easter Eggs

+## Description

 Easter is approaching, and one of the most exciting things is decorating Easter eggs.
 The available colors for painting the eggs are:
-• Red
+- Red
-• Orange
+- Orange
-• Blue
+- Blue
-• Green
+- Green

-Write a program that calculates the number of eggs for each color and determines which color has the most eggs, given the total number of eggs and the color of each egg.
+The task is to write a program that calculates the number of eggs for each color and determines which color has the most eggs, given the total number of eggs and the color of each egg.

-Input:
+## Input

 The input is read from the console and consists of the following:
-• One line containing the total number of painted eggs (an integer in the range [1 ...
-100]) For each egg, the following is read:
+- One line containing the total number of painted eggs (an integer in the range [1 ...
+100])
-• The color of the egg - a text with options: "red", "orange", "blue", "green"
+- For each egg, the following is read: The color of the egg - a text with options: "red", "orange", "blue", "green"

-Output:
+## Output

 Print the following lines on the console:
-• "Red eggs: {number of red eggs}"
+- "Red eggs: {number of red eggs}"
-• "Orange eggs: {number of orange eggs}"
+- "Orange eggs: {number of orange eggs}"
-• "Blue eggs: {number of blue eggs}"
+- "Blue eggs: {number of blue eggs}"
-• "Green eggs: {number of green eggs}"
+- "Green eggs: {number of green eggs}"
-• "Max eggs: {maximum number of eggs for a color} -> {color}"
+- "Max eggs: {maximum number of eggs for a color} -> {color}"

-Example Input and Output:

-Input:
+## Examples

+### Example 1

+**Input:**

 7
 red
 blue